 Finally the sinewy man raised the starting pistol straight into the air.
 No one breathed.

-There was a loud pop and a cottony puff of gun smoke, and the runners burst forward.
+There was a loud pop and a cottony puff of gun smoke, and the runners leapt.

 He was a silent child — strange and silent.

-Born on the rez, raised on the rez, dead mother, drunk father, youngest of five children — three girls, two boys — Kristy Reed, neglected and physically abused, was and always had been unsettlingly untrue to type.
+Born on the rez, raised on the rez, dead mother, drunk father, youngest of five children — three girls, two boys — Kristy Reed, neglected and physically abused, was and always had been disquietingly untrue to type:

 Often he went out alone into the mountains of northwestern New Mexico.
 He never took anything with him except whatever clothes he happened to be wearing that day.
 Invariably when he returned, one, two, three days later, he returned dusty and parched but otherwise exactly the same as when he departed.
 Nobody knew where he went or what he did — striving for greater heights, perhaps, or deeper depths, narrower caves or more rarified summits, exploring the things others wouldn’t.